tyleretters/nor.the-rn.info/_posts/2020-05-03-grid-keyboard.md

 date: 2020-05-03
 sagas: mtech
 ---
 ![Grid Keyboard](/assets/images/grid-keyboard.png)

-Here's a patch to convert the bottom row of Grid into a piano keyboard.
-You can pan up and down the keyboard with the end buttons or the "Range" dial.
+Here's a patch to convert the bottom row of Grid into a piano keyboard.<!--x--> You can pan up and down the keyboard with the end buttons or the "Range" dial.
 This was about 2 or 3 hours of work.
 Lots of improvements can be made (as always) but it was a fun project.

 ```max
 ----------begin_max5_patcher----------